oracle/node-oracledb/doc/api.md

 MAA Solutions][204] and [Continuous Availability Application Continuity for the Oracle Database][178].

-### <a name="connectionadb"></a> 16.11 Connecting to Oracle Autonomous Database
+### <a name="connectionadb"></a> 16.11 Connecting to Oracle Cloud Autonomous Databases

-To enable connection to Oracle Autonomous Database in Oracle Cloud, a wallet needs be downloaded from the cloud GUI, and node-oracledb needs to be configured to use it.
-A database username and password is still required.
-The wallet only enables SSL/TLS.
+To enable connection to Oracle Autonomous Database in Oracle Cloud, a wallet needs be downloaded from the cloud, and node-oracledb needs to be configured to use it.
+The wallet gives mutual TLS which provides enhanced security for authentication and encryption.
+A database username and password is still required for your application connections.

 ##### Install the Wallet and Network Configuration Files